-Parent Plus Loans can be discharged in bankruptcy like other types of federal and private student loans.
+Parent PLUS Loans can be discharged in both Chapter 7 bankruptcy and Chapter 13 bankruptcy like other types of federal and private student loans.
 But you first have to file a lawsuit in your bankruptcy case called an adversary proceeding.
 In the adversary complaint, you’ll have to show the bankruptcy judge that repaying the loans would cause an undue hardship to you and your dependents.
-Proving undue hardship is challenging.
+Meeting the undue hardship standard for student loan discharge is challenging.

 You can read more about the student loan bankruptcy process here.

-- they or the child they borrowed the loans for dies (Death Discharge)
+they die, or the child they borrowed the loans for dies (Death Discharge)

 Note: To qualify for PSLF, the parent who borrowed the loan must work in public service and have loans made under the Direct Loan Program.
-If you borrowed Parent Plus Loans for a child who went to school before 2011, you may have loans that don’t qualify for PSLF.
+If you borrowed Parent PLUS Loans for a child who went to school before 2011, you might have loans that don’t qualify for PSLF.
 Check studentaid.gov to see what type of loans you borrowed.

-Options if your Parent Plus Loans aren't discharged
+Options if your Parent PLUS Loans aren't dischargeable

-Parent Plus Loans can be challenging to deal with.
-It seems like no matter what you do, your loan servicer refuses to give you a payment you can afford.
+Parent PLUS Loans can be challenging to deal with.
+It seems like no matter what you do, your loan servicer refuses to give you an affordable payment.
 Plus, the interest rate is insane.